iagoleal/iagoleal.github.io/content/posts/opt-as-qubo.md

 Today, I don't want to discuss how these solvers work[^later-post] but rather the question of how to put them to good use.
-After all, if the problems I care about are all classical, what is the difference this quantum machine can in my life?
+After all, if the problems I care about are all classical, what is the difference this quantum machine can make in my life?
-Since we are doing optimization, let's focus on MILP --- a NP-hard problem that is everywhere --- and see how a quantum computer to solve it.
+Since we are doing optimization, let's focus on MILP --- a NP-hard problem that is everywhere --- and see how a quantum computer helps us solve it.

 $$
 \begin{equation}